hazelnut1111/ME535/README.md

-# 🧮 ME535 — Computational Techniques in Mechanical Engineering
+# 🧮 ME535 — Computational Techniques in ME

 This repository contains exercises and projects exploring **numerical methods** used in mechanical engineering, implemented in **Python**.